This article contains affiliate links.

 Omega 3 fatty acids

 Many clients in my Mind Body Eating Coach practice get scared when I tell them they should eat more fat.
-The perception of ''fat will make me fat'' is still pretty common no matter how many articles about healthy get published.
+The perception of ''fat will make me fat'' is still pretty common no matter how many articles about health get published.
 That is why recommending Omega 3 fatty acids can be better option for people afraid of fat.
 Omega 3 fatty acids improve insulin sensitivity, lower cholesterol by lowering triglycerides and raising HDL, reduce inflammation, prevent blood clots, and lower the risk of heart attacks (source see above).
 And how much and when should you take it?
 1,000 to 2,000 mg of omega 3 fatty acids (should contain a ratio of approximately 300/200 mg of EPA/ DHA), twice a day, once with breakfast and once with dinner.
+My favorite Omega blend.

 I first noticed magnesium deficiency when I woke up during the night with excruciating cramps in my legs.
 As with vitamin D deficiency, magnesium deficiency is very common.
 Unfortunately many experience diarrhea when taking too much magnesium.
 If this occurs, just back off on the dose, and avoid magnesium carbonate, sulfate, gluconate, or oxide.
 They are the cheapest and most common forms found in supplements but are poorly absorbed.
 Switch to magnesium glycinate.
 If you tend to be constipated, use magnesium citrate.
 100 to 200 mg of magnesium, twice a day, once with breakfast and once with dinner is a sufficient dose but if you are suffering from cramps (e.g.during menstruation) you might need more.
 Again, your body is the best doctor if you listen to it.
 My favorite Magnesium supplement